 Many people are moving away from the economy today, wanting to start their own business and think that this will be especially easy for them because they have already gained an incredible amount of contacts.
 But suddenly you are in a completely different role, not as in the past and often not even perceived as a business partner.
 That was a real challenge when I realised it was not that easy, if not impossible.
 I really experienced often that others who came from business believed that they have contacts with many companies and can resort them in any case.
 But that’s not how it works.
 But it is not impossible.
 You just have to have a long breath.

 What does a typical day in your life look like today?

-When I’m at home, much of the work is “unproductive time,” which menas travel planning, acquisition, phone calls, and other organizational issues.
-That annoyed me at the beginning, because I wanted to do seminars, but that’s just part of it as well as bookkeeping.
-However, you should not underestimate that, because that eats a lot of the time.
+When I’m at home, much of the work is “unproductive time,” which means travel planning, acquisition, phone calls, and other organizational issues.
+That annoyed me at the beginning, because I wanted to do seminars, but that’s just part of it, as well as bookkeeping.
+However, you should not underestimate that, because that eats up a lot of the time.
 However, of course, it is also a privilege that I do this part of the job, e.g. in the garden.

 What are the key skills and qualities to succeed in your industry?

 For what I do, it is very important to like people and like to work with them.
 That may sound banal, but it is not self-evident.
 If that is the basis you can also treat them with appreciation in seminars and coaching.
 Because one of the most important things for me is respectfully dealing with people, whether they follow my idea or not.